YasinAlhadi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4_  function that reverses the content of an array of integers.
 5_  function that changes all lowercase letters of a string to uppercase.
 6_ function that capitalizes all words of a string.
+7_  function that encodes a string into 1337.